peterwittek/ncpol2sdpa/doc/source/examples.rst

 Example 1: Max-cut
 ======================================================
 This is a polynomial optimization problem of commutative variables mentioned in Section 5.12 of Henrion et. al (2009).
-We rely on NumPy and SciPy to remove the equality constraints from the problem
+We rely on NumPy to remove the equality constraints from the problem

 ::